Yandex Cloud

 yandex.cloud.mdb.postgresql.v1.ClusterService.StartFailover

-Where host_name is the FQDN of the replica which becomes the master host.
+Where host_name is the FQDN of the replica promoted to master.

 4. Check the server response to make sure your request was successful.